Robinlovelace/open-gat/README.md

 overtly political factors also influenced the direction of transport planning software: “certain private firms complained to US DoT
-\[Department of Transport\] that its agencies were developing software in competition with the private sector”, leading to the abandonment of publicly funded transport planning software development projects, notably UTPS (Boyce and Williams 2015).\[7\] This transfer of transport planning software development to the private sector contrasts with the history of GIS.
+\[Department of Transport\] that its agencies were developing software in competition with the private sector,” leading to the abandonment of publicly funded transport planning software development projects, notably UTPS (Boyce and Williams 2015).[7]
+This transfer of transport planning software development to the private sector contrasts with the history of GIS.
 The example of GRASS (Geographic Resources Analysis Support System) illustrates this point and helps explain the dominance